KSML/ksmlgamesAttempt1/README.md

+PROBLEM: what if the file is deleted (by the master) and a non master player hasen't quit yet?

+THING TO ADD: do the thing where the password is hidden with *'s

+CHANGE:
+the read function will simply return the content of a variable called gameFile that is stored in the state of the startUI component this way you don't have to worry about asynchronous calls it will simply get you the current version that is stored locally (on the phone) there will be a function running in the background constantly updating the gameFile at some frequency (say .2 seconds or so, we can work out what the best frequency is later)

 the startUI class after extracting the various info from the user returns one of the various game classes such as hearts, texas etc it passes as props these four functions in addition to the variables "playerName"